maxwell-k/applications/README.md

 This directory helps the author understand changes to software that he uses.

-It uses Ansible to install JavaScript packages.
+It uses Ansible to install JavaScript and Python packages.
 The versions of these packages are pinned and updated with [renovate].
-Each installed binary is run with `--version` to test the installation.
+Each installed binary is run with `--version` to test the installation or equivalent, where possible.

-Each package uses a separate `main.yaml` to account for variations between packages for example multiple binaries or the absence of support for `--version`.
+Each package uses a separate `main.yaml` to account for variations between packages for example multiple binaries, the absence of support for `--version` or a non-zero return code.

-Packages are installed with `npm ci`.
+Packages are installed with `npm ci` or `pip`.

 # Quick start